The-Marcy-Lab-School-Assignments/7-0-0-assignment-Jahshiek/README.md

 - [ ] When a language button is clicked, the greeting above should be translated to the appropriate language.
 - [ ] Above your greeting, there should be two buttons to change the font size.
 - [ ] When the buttons are clicked, the greeting size should grow or shrink accordingly.
 - [ ] Your greeting should be its own component.
 In addition, each set of buttons should be their own component.
+- [ ] Component names use PascalCase (`MyComponent` instead of `myComponent`)
+- [ ] `useState` is used to manage state
+- [ ] Props are extracted in child components using destructuring

 ## Set Up
 It's highly recommended you use the scaffolding tool [Vite](https://vitejs.dev/guide/) to create your starter code.
 You can run these commands to get started: